-Greek-inspired restaurant OMA is the latest venture from David Carter, the founder of SMOKESTAK and co-founder of popular Italian restaurant Manteca.
+Borough Market restaurant OMA takes inspiration from the islands of Greece, and comes from restaurateur David Carter, the founder of SMOKESTAK and co-founder of popular Italian restaurant Manteca.
+The restaurant won a Michelin star in 2025.

 Located in London's Borough Market, OMA takes its name from the Greek word for 'raw', and is inspired by the rugged landscapes of Greece.
-Expect Mediterranean-inspired dishes infused with bold Levantine flavours.
-Chefs Nick Molyviatis and Jorge Paredes, who bring a wealth of knowledge from their respective times at Kiln and Sabor, join David in putting a spin on this classic cuisine.
+Expect Mediterranean-inspired dishes infused with bold Levantine flavours, courtesy of chef Jorge Paredes brings a wealth of knowledge from his time at Sabor.

 White-stone stairs, reminiscent of Aegean architecture, welcome diners to the space, while floor-to-ceiling windows flood the 60-cover dining room with natural light.
 Interiors are designed by Box 9 (who are also the brains behind Manteca) and feature a neutral colour palette along with dark wooden accents to add a rustic feel.
 A central hearth is where you'll find chefs cooking meat, fish and vegetables over an open wood fire, while dishes are served in traditional pottery and clay pots sourced from Crete.